Avenred/raspberry-pi-docs/README.md

 # Raspberry Pi Help
-This repo is a collection of docs I made for myself so I wouldn't forget how to use a Raspberry Pi.
-The repo is private for now, and I will only be adding friends to this repo since I don't want to mess up one of the docs with incorrect information and screw up someone elses Raspberry Pi.
+This repo is a collection of docs I made for myself so I wouldn't forget how to use a Raspberry Pi. **Some of the information on here may be incorrect, follow at your own risk!
+I am not responsible for any damage you have done to your Raspberry Pi**

+If you use my work, I ask that you credit me.
+As this work is licensed under CC0, you don't have to, but it would be nice if you could :).

+Pull requests are welcome!

 Enjoy!